Just Above My Head: Literary significance and criticism

-It has been suggested that the novel links the trope of the internalisation of history to what W. E. B. Du Bois defined as the African American's "longing to attain self-conscious manhood".
+It has been suggested that the novel links the trope of the internalization of history to what W. E. B. Du Bois defined as the African American's "longing to attain self-conscious manhood".

 It has been suggested that Crunch subscribes to the idea propounded by Auguste Ambroise Tardieu and Cesare Lombroso that homosexuality was inscribed upon a homosexual's flesh, when he wonders, "if his change was visible".